 To Whom and How Should Outbreaks or Select Infections be Reported?

 Legal requirements call for both the NYSDOH and local health department to be notified of outbreaks.

-- Nosocomial outbreaks and infections are to be reported to the NYSDOH Healthcare Epidemiology and Infection Control Program electronically through the Nosocomial Outbreak Reporting Application (NORA), by fax to the Healthcare Epidemiology and Infection Control Program Central Office, or by phone to the Regional Epidemiologist in the facility's region.
+- Nosocomial outbreaks and infections are to be reported to the NYSDOH Healthcare Epidemiology and Infection Control Program electronically through the Nosocomial Outbreak Reporting Application (NORA) on the Health Commerce System (HCS), by fax to the Healthcare Epidemiology and Infection Control Program Central Office, or by phone to the Regional Epidemiologist in the facility's region.
 The night/weekend phone is 1-866-881-2809.

 - Nosocomial outbreaks and infections are to be reported to the local health department by phone.

 - A single community acquired case of a disease on the Reportable Disease list should be reported by phone or mailed to the local health department.